-A new addition to my Tips & Tutorials page today is a video showing exactly how to do the wrapped fleece binding technique on my Autumn Grace pattern.
-I LOVE this technique, and you'll see it in a few of my patterns that are designed for fleece because it is one that I absolutely LOVE using!
+A new addition to my Tips & Tutorials page today is a video showing exactly how to do the wrapped fleece binding technique on the Autumn Grace pattern.
+You will see this technique in a few of my patterns that are designed for fleece because it is one that I absolutely LOVE using!
 I'm hoping this video will explain this method clearly to those of you who might be unsure quite how or why this technique is used.

 The main reason that I love using the wrapped fleece binding method for hems, cuffs, and even collars when working with fleece is that it takes some of the bulk out of the seams.
-When you are working with a thick fabric, the more layers of fabric in the seams, the thicker and stiffer those seams end up being.
+When you are working with a thick fabric, the more layers of fabric that are in the seams the thicker and stiffer those seams end up being.
 By removing as much bulk as possible, you allow the fabric to hang better and keep the seams nice and soft.

 Clicking the image below will take you to the Tutorials section of my website where you will find the video showing how to wrap, pin, stitch, and trim the bottom hem on a Muskoka tunic.
 It also shows how this technique can be used in a similar way on wider pieces, such as the collar of the Finley & Quinn robe pattern.